Mjoel54/campus-connect/README.md

-# campus-connect
+# Campus Connect

-School Club &amp; Event Management System
+School Club &amp; Event Management System.

+This project has been designed to deepen my understanding of full stack Next.js applications